• Feature Name: Function Contracts

 ensures puts a bound on the output, relative to the dividend input.

 Conditions in contracts are Rust expressions which reference the function arguments and, in case of ensures, the return value of the function.
-The return value is a special variable called result (see open questions on a discussion about (re)naming).
+The return value is passed into the ensures closure statement by reference.
 Syntactically Kani supports any Rust expression, including function calls, defining types etc. However they must be side-effect free (see also side effects here) or Kani will throw a compile error.

 Multiple requires and ensures clauses are allowed on the same function, they are implicitly logically conjoined.